GoddamnIndustries/GoddamnEngine/README.md

 Goddamn Engine
 ==============
-_Copyright (C) Goddamn Industries 2011 - 2015.
+_Copyright (C) Goddamn Industries 2011 - 2016.
 All Rights Reserved._

-The [GoddamnEngine](http://goddamnengine.com) is cross-platform next-generation-ready realtime game engine.
-Goal of this project is the creation of the most minimalistic full-featured game development framework that surpasses most three-A engines.
+The [GoddamnEngine](http://goddamnengine.com) is cross-platform next-generation-ready computational and visualisation engine.
+Goal of this project is the creation of the most minimalistic full-featured game visualisation framework that surpasses most scientific engines.
 Project contains a very small core, but is intended to be very flexible and extensible.
 Work is in progress now.

 Features
 --------
  - Minimalistic but flexible code design: engine is not as monstrous and clumsy piece of code as the others are.
  - Support of the most modern platforms: Windows (Phone & RT), OS X & iOS, Linux & Android, XBox One & PlayStation4, HTML5 (via Emscripten).
- - Advanced rendering pipeline: DirectX ~~12~~ and 11, ~~AMD Mantle~~, ~~Apple Metal~~, OpenGL and OpenGL(ES).
+ - Advanced and modern rendering pipeline: DirectX 12, Vulkan and Metal.
- - Entirely written in native languages: C/C++11, Objective-C/C++.
+ - Entirely written in native languages: C++14, Objective-C++.

 Installation
 ------------